loociano/tamatown/README.md

 To access the Parents, Grandparents or King area, TamaTown asks for our Tamagotchi's password:

-Decompilation [indicates hardcoded passwords](https://github.com/loociano/tamatown/blob/master/v3/decompiled/tama_shell/scripts/frame_1/DoAction_5.as) to access these 3 areas:
+SWF Decompilation indicates hardcoded passwords to access these 3 areas:

 * Parents: type `pass paren`
 * Grandparents: type `pass grand`